griboue/scala-spark/README.md

 # scala-spark
 Some exercises on Apache Spark with Scala

-The exercises focuse on functionnal programming
+The exercises focus on functional programming